getjared/rude/docs.md

 1. `void switch_workspace(int new_workspace)`
    - switches to the specified workspace, unmapping windows from the current workspace and mapping windows in the new workspace.
    - updates the current desktop for ewmh compliance.
+   - sets the `should_warp_pointer` flag to center the pointer on the first window of the new workspace.

 #### window operations